Mexico–United States border wall: National Butterfly Center

 The proposed border wall has been described as a "death sentence" for the American National Butterfly Center, a privately operated outdoor butterfly conservatory that maintains a significant amount of land north of the Rio Grande, but south of the wall's route.
 Filmmaker Krista Schlyer, part of an all-woman team creating a documentary film about the butterflies and the border wall, Ay Mariposa, estimates that construction would put 70% of the preserve habitat on the Mexican side of the border fence.
 In addition to concerns about seizure of private property by the federal government, center employees have also noted the local economic impact.
 The center's director has stated that "environmental tourism contributes more than $450m to Hidalgo and Starr counties."

 In early December 2018, a challenge to wall construction at the National Butterfly Center was rejected by the U.S. Supreme Court.
-According to the San Antonio Express-News, "the high court let stand an appeals ruling that lets the administration bypass 28 federal laws", including the Endangered Species Act, the Safe Drinking Water Act and the Native American Graves Protection and Repatriation Act.
+According to the San Antonio Express-News, "the high court let stand an appeals ruling that lets the administration bypass 28 federal laws", including the Endangered Species Act, the Safe Drinking Water Act, and the Native American Graves Protection and Repatriation Act.
+Despite this, in 2019 Congress amended an existing appropriations bill, prohibiting new funding from being used in border wall construction at the center.
+Following this, Trump declared a National Emergency Concerning the Southern Border of the United States, which put into question the future of the center.
+But then on May 24, 2019, a federal judge blocked the Trump administration's plan to divert funds not explicitly appropriated by Congress, which impeded further construction.

+On February 13, 2026, the center was made aware by U.S. Customs and Border Protection that they were planning to access the property to build border wall through Hidalgo County, offering $1,000 as a right or entry.
+The agency also claims to be able to take the property via “eminent domain, in accordance with the Declaration of Taking Act“ if the offer is refused.